 - SC= Single Crochet

 - SC2TOG=Single Crochet Two Together (insert hook into second chain from hook, yarn over the over the hook, and draw the yarn through the stitch so there are 2 loops on the hook, insert the hook through the next stitch, wrap the yarn over the hook, and draw the yarn through the stitch so there are 3 loops on hook.
 Wrap the yarn over the hook and draw the yarn through all three loops at once.

-- You will also need to know how to sc2tog (insert hook into second chain from hook, yarn over the over the hook, and draw the yarn through the stitch so there are 2 loops on the hook, insert the hook through the next stitch, wrap the yarn over the hook, and draw the yarn through the stitch so there are 3 loops on hook.
-Wrap the yarn over the hook and draw the yarn through all three loops at once.)
+- You will also need to know how to sc2tog. (insert hook into second chain from hook, yarn over the over the hook, and draw the yarn through the stitch so there are 2 loops on the hook, insert the hook through the next stitch, wrap the wool over the hook, and draw the yarn through the stitch so there are 3 loops on hook.
+Wrap the yarn over the hook and pull the yarn through all three loops at once.)

 - Written in standard US terms.

 - Approximately 34 inches wide by 45 inches in height or the size of a baby blanket when using a starting ch of 135.

 Directions on how to make the blanket bigger or smaller

 - If you would like to make this blanket smaller or larger start with a beginning chain that is a multiple of 17.